XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

     a.
 Debits the amount (25,000 XRP) from Charlie’s account on its off-ledger balance sheet

     b.
-Submits a payment on the XRP Ledger for the same amount (25,000 XRP), from Alpha Exchange's operational account to Charlie’s XRP Ledger account
+Submits a payment on the XRP Ledger for the same amount (25,000 XRP), from Alpha Exchange's hot wallet to Charlie’s XRP Ledger account

 <table>